 Although related to Web search, the suggestions from Rose [2006] match existing best practices in designing interfaces to support information seeking.
 Resnick and Vaughn [2006] describe a set of best practices developed to assist in the design of search interfaces, these design principles are organised into five domains: the corpus, search algorithms, user and task context, the search interface and mobility.
-Best practices include the use of faceted metadata [Hearst et al., 2002] within a controlled corpus, the use of spell-checking during user input, hybrid navigational support through combined search and browse, the use of past queries to frame the search context, the provision of a large query box (also confirmed by Belkin et al [2000] for more expressive queries), the organization of a large set of search results into categories, showing the keywords in context in search results and designing alternate versions of content specifically for mobile and handheld devices.
+Best practices include the use of faceted metadata [Hearst et al., 2002] within a controlled corpus, the use of spell-checking during user input, hybrid navigational support through combined search and browse, the use of past queries to frame the search context, the provision of a large query box (also confirmed by Belkin et al [2000] for more expressive queries), the organisation of a large set of search results into categories, showing the keywords in context in search results and designing alternate versions of content specifically for mobile and handheld devices.

 In summary, the emphasis on modern search engine interface design is on understanding and modelling the user's needs, identifying functionalities to support those needs and implementing systems which support the dynamic nature of the user's tasks and searching activities.
-These issues will be taken into consideration while designing the interfaces for MultiMatch.

-7.2 Multilingual Information Access (MLIA)
+8.2 Multilingual Information Access (MLIA)